kazurayam/HowFailureHandlingAffectsExceptions/README.md

 The TC1 does the following steps:

-1.  open browser, navigate to the targetPage.html, prepare a Test Object that selects the `<button id='myButton'>` element, make sure the page is opened.
+1.  open browser, navigate to the targetPage.html, prepare a Test Object that selects the `<button id='myButton'>` element, makes sure the page is opened.

 2. TC1 creates a variable named `myButtonWebElement` to which assigned an `org.openqa.selenium.WebElement` object that refers to the `<button id='myButton'>` element in the page.